IBM-Cloud/docs/toolchains/toolchains_using.md

 # Using toolchains on {{site.data.keyword.Bluemix_notm}} Public
 {: #toolchains-using}

-Last updated: 27 October 2016
+Last updated: 2 November 2016
 {: .last-updated}

 You can use a toolchain to be productive in your daily development, deployment, and operations work.
 After you set up a toolchain, you can add, delete, or configure tool integrations and manage access to the toolchain.
 Toolchains are available in the US South region only.